patrickoser/social-app/README.md

     Add ability to view site as a guest so people can check the functionality of the site.

+    posts on profile should have the newests posts at the top, same for likes.

 Currently:
     Add Nav bar to Settings/Contact page.